e.l.f. Beauty's Options: A Look at What the Big Money is Thinking

 e.l.f.
 Beauty Inc is a multi-brand beauty company that offers inclusive, accessible, clean, vegan and cruelty-free cosmetics and skin care products.
 The Company's mission is to make the best of beauty accessible to every eye, lip, face, and skin concern.
 The company offers cosmetic accessories for women which include eyeliner, mascara, false eyelashes, lipstick, the foundation for the face, moisturizer, cleanser, and other tools through its stores and e-commerce channels.
 The products that the company sells are marketed under the e.l.f.
 Cosmetics, W3LL PEOPLE and Keys Soulcare brands.
 It carries out sales within the US and internationally, out of which maximum revenue is generated from the US.

-Current Position of e.l.f.
-Beauty Currently trading with a volume of 199,599, the ELF's price is down by -2.07%, now at $68.8.
-RSI readings suggest the stock is currently may be oversold.
-Anticipated earnings release is in 79 days.
-Expert Opinions on e.l.f.
+Present Market Standing of e.l.f.
+Beauty With a volume of 662,899, the price of ELF is down -1.7% at $63.57.
+RSI indicators hint that the underlying stock may be oversold.
+Next earnings are expected to be released in 76 days.
+What The Experts Say On e.l.f.
 Beauty

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.